 Set on the Cotswold escarpment the Newark Park estate, with its uninterrupted views across the countryside and network of woodland trails, is the perfect place for walking.

 There are three easy to follow way-marked trails around the estate.
 Wellies or walking boots are a must - they can be muddy, even on sunny days.

 Unfortunately the orange route has become very muddy over the winter and is currently not accessible.
-We're busy improving the track through Muscovy Wood so it is uneven in places and can get very muddy and wet.
-Once complete, the orange route will be better able to withstand the worst of the winter weather.
+We're busy improving the track, and once complete, the orange route will be better able to withstand the worst of the winter weather.

 At nearly three miles, the purple route offers stunning views of the woods, Newark House and the beautiful Ozleworth valley.
 This is the ideal trail if you want to get your heart racing.
 There are a couple of steep slopes as you ascend back up the valley along the grassland by the side of the woods.

 The climb is definitely worth it.
 At the top you can look back at where you've just walked and see the Ozleworth valley in all its glory.

 For the more adventurous, the pink route takes you through the estate, following the original Georgian carriage drive around Lower Lodge Wood.
 At the furthest point, where the wood gives way to the grassy valley below, you can see a small overgrown field which we're hoping to return back to an orchard.

 If you walk along the path a little further, you can see the remains of some old farm buildings, slowly being reclaimed by nature.
 Don't be tempted to leave the path and explore them further - they are very fragile.